 Age-defying Gore still running, excited to help Jets win

-Age-defying Gore still running, excited to help Jets winFILE - In this Dec.
+Jets Gore's Next Stop FootballFILE - In this Dec.
 29, 2019, file photo, Buffalo Bills' Frank Gore arrives for an NFL football game against the New York Jets in Orchard Park, N.Y.
 Gore just turned 37.
 Entering his first season with the Jets, Gore is feeling fresh and ready to help carry the load with Le'Veon Bell in New York's backfield.
 (AP Photo/Adrian Kraus, File)

 At 37 years old, the star running back is considered ancient in football terms, playing a position at which most guys his age and with his workload would have been long retired.